ic S/general/checkmark circled Thanks for subscribing! Be on the lookout for our next newsletter.

 University of Delaware Tuition Information

-Remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students find the actual cost of college is way less than the sticker price after grants, scholarships, and tuition discounts kick in.
-Plus, student loans can make theprice of collegefeel more doable until you've finishing school and found a job.
+Remember, the total cost of tuition isn't the final cost for attending college.
+Many students pay much less than the sticker price after grants, scholarships, and tuition discounts kick in.
+Plus, student loans can make thecost of college feel more doable until after graduation.

-University of Delaware is a public, state institution, which means it offers a reduced tuition rate of $13,370 for in-state students who attend full-time.
-For students who are not considered Delaware-residents, out-of-state tuition is $35,890 a year.
+University of Delaware is a public, state institution, so it offers a reduced tuition rate of $14,040 for in-state students who attend full-time.
+For students who are not considered Delaware-residents, out-of-state tuition is $37,680 a year.

-Choosing a college where you qualify for in-state status can cut the cost of college tuition.
-Take the time to verify your state's eligibility criteria for as an in-state resident.
+Choosing a college where you qualify for in-state tuition can cut the cost of college tuition.
+Take the time to verify your state's guidelines for how to qualify for in-state tuition.
 Every state has its own rules about what makes someone eligible for in-state tuition.
 Most states require students to have resided in the state for a certain period of time before qualifying.
-There may be other criteria too, depending on where you live.
+There may be additional requirements as well, depending on the state you and your parents currently live in.

 Explore other Delaware colleges